MortenBjerre/MortenBjerre.github.io/index.md

 ![image](/images/summary.png)

 There is a general upwards trend of the MSS over time for San Francisco.
 When looking at the standards, we can see that this is mostly due to a general reduction in students in the "met" and "not met" standards, and a general increase in students in the top 2 categories.
-However, the percentage of students who have not met the standard, i.e. the lowest category, went only until 2017, after which it went back up to its 2015 levels.
+However, the percentage of students who have not met the standard, i.e. the lowest category, increased only until 2017, after which it went back up to its 2015 levels.

-Additionally, a choropleth of the Mean Scale Scores of each zip code is shown below.
-Each dot represents a school, which can be clicked on to find the specific school.
+Below you will find a choropleth of the Mean Scale Scores for each zip code from 2015-2019.

 Mouse over the zip codes to see the Mean Scale Score and the zip code.